 The unit of effort used was directed angler-hour.
 The MRFSS intercept database was subset to trips that either targeted or caught (regardless of disposition) Spanish mackerel and by hook-and-line gear.
 Total available catch (Type A catch) was divided by the number of A-anglers that contributed to that catch multiplied by the number of hours fished to obtain Type A catch-per-angler-hour.
 The number of unavailable fish (Type B1 + B2 catch) was summed over all Type B records in the group trip set and divided by the number of unavailable catch records for that group trip multiplied by the number of hours fished to obtain Type B catch-per-angler-hour.
-The number of hours fished to obtain Type B catch-per-angler-hour.
-The number of hours fished to obtain Type B catch-per-angler-hour.
-The number of hours fished to obtain Type B catch-per-angler-hour.
-The number of hours fished to obtain Type B catch-per-angler-hour.
+The Type A and Type B catch per angler-hour estimates were added together to get total catch per angler-hour.